Master's Degree Program

 2. Official transcripts must be sent from each college and/or university attended to the FSU Graduate School.
 Transcripts are considered official when they bear an official seal and signature and are sent directly from the issuing college or university to FSU.
 Any transcripts uploaded by the applicant are not considered to be official transcripts.
 Transfer credit posted on the records of other institutions is not accepted in lieu of transcripts from the original institutions.

-4. To be competitive, applicants with degrees in disciplines other than anthropology should have a strong undergraduate coursework foundation in archaeology, cultural anthropology, physical anthropology and the history of anthropology.
+3. To be competitive, applicants with degrees in disciplines other than anthropology should have a strong undergraduate coursework foundation in archaeology, cultural anthropology, biological anthropology and the history of anthropology.
 Archaeology candidates are strongly encouraged to have field experience.

 • the reasons for your interest in anthropology,